 Here’s the first chapter of Denby Jullsen, Hughenden.
 If you read this, you’ll want to read the rest!

-Order an e-book from Amazon.
+Order an e-book from Barnes and Noble.

 Want to order a signed copy right from me?
 No problem!
 Fill out the contact form below and I’ll be in touch.

 Here’s the seed of truth that inspired me to write Denby Jullsen, Hughenden.

 In late December of 1957, the body of my great uncle Erwin Knutson was found in an abandoned automobile outside of Wetaskiwin, Alberta on the Canadian prairies.
 He was in his late 40s.
 His pockets were empty except for a slip of paper that read Erwin Knutson, Hughenden.
 This little piece of paper identified my great uncle and allowed authorities to contact his family back in Hughenden.

 My dad told me his own story of driving out to the Hughenden cemetery from Czar, down the highway from the village of Hughenden.
 He was with his father, my grandfather Clifford Knutson, delivering the “rough box” to line and stabilize the interior of Erwin’s grave.

 We don’t know for certain what happened to Erwin.
 The family suspects foul play because his pockets were empty.
 Ever since hearing his tragic story as a kid, I wanted to solve the mystery of Erwin’s death.
 That’s why Denby Jullsen was born only to die 22 years earlier than Erwin Knutson.